10 more victims found in Florida condo rubble; death toll 46

 Reporters got their closest in-person look at the site Tuesday, though it was limited to the portion of the building that workers tore down Sunday after the initial collapse left it standing but dangerously unstable.
 A pile of shattered concrete and twisted steel stood about 30 feet (9 meters) high and spanned roughly half the length of a football field.
 A pair of backhoes pulled rubble off the pile, which blocked any view of the search effort.

 Severe weather from Elsa hindered search efforts to a degree.
-Lightning forced rescuers to pause their work for two hours early Tuesday, Assistant Fire Chief Raide Jadallah said.
+Lightning forced rescuers to pause their work for two hours early Tuesday, Jadallah said.
 And winds of 20 mph (32 kph), with stronger gusts, hampered efforts to move heavy debris with cranes, officials said.

-However, the storm’s heaviest winds and rain would bypass Surfside and neighboring Miami as Elsa weakened along its path to an expected landfall somewhere between Tampa Bay and Florida’s Big Bend.

 Credit: Carl Juste